Characters of Final Fantasy VI: Kefka Palazzo

 Kefka Palazzo (ケフカ·パラッツォ, Kefuka Parattso) is the main antagonist of the game.
 He is a sociopathic nihilist who served the Gestahlian Empire as Court Mage until he used the Warring Triad to devastate the world.
 IGN describes him as "dominating" the history of the Final Fantasy franchise for his maniacal representation of evil.

 Ultros

 Ultros (オルトロス, Orutorosu), whose name is Orthros in the Japanese version, is a carnivorous octopus who appears multiple times as both an antagonist and comic relief.
-Each time he appears to fight the party, he is bent on making a meal out of them, making him the first, and, so far, only, carnivorous antagonist in the Final Fantasy series.
 IGN called him "unintentionally hilarious", noting his lack of any real motivation to follow the heroes and fight them.
 Ultros appears in Dissidia: Final Fantasy as a summon, again using the name Ultros.
 Ultros makes an appearance in Final Fantasy XIV along with his partner Typhon; this version of Ultros is a voidsent summoned by the Thaumaturge's Guild that works as a coliseum receptionist while also ogling women and rigging matches.
 Ultros appears as a boss in Final Fantasy IV: The After Years and Chocobo's Dungeon 2, as well as in Final Fantasy XII and Final Fantasy Tactics A2.
 Ultros also appears in Kingsglaive: Final Fantasy XV.